 How do you create your recipes?

-I surround myself with foodie inspiration, whether it’s all over my social media, watching cooking shows, eating out or conversing with other bloggers, for me food is everywhere.
-So usually once i’ve seen something inspiring i’ll get overly excited and jot down some recipe notes.
-I tend to do as little research as possible regarding ingredients and method of existing similar recipes, just to try and keep my recipes as authentic and original as possible.
-I usually find that my most popular recipes are produced by going in blind and thinking ‘how would I create this and put my spin on it?’.
-No recipe I create goes near the blog until i’ve tested it at least twice.
+I surround myself with foodie inspiration; whether it’s all over my social media, watching cooking shows, eating out or conversing with other bloggers, for me food is everywhere.
+So usually once I’ve seen something inspiring I’ll get overly excited and jot down some recipe notes.
+I tend to do as little research as possible regarding ingredients and methods of existing similar recipes, just to try and keep my recipes as authentic and original as possible.
+I will however look at similar techniques I’ve used in the past since I’ve got such a huge number of existing recipes!
+No recipe I create goes near the blog until I’ve tested it at least twice.

 The listed ingredients in each recipe are there because I believe they are the best chosen for that particular recipe.
 By subbing a different ingredient unfortunately without further testing, I cannot guarantee the same outcome.
 Having said that, if I do ever feel there is an obvious substitution for an ingredient, usually regarding dietary needs, it’ll always be suggested in the recipe!

-How do you judge the nutrition value of your recipes?
+How do you judge the nutritional value of your recipes?

-On all recipes I offer the amount of calories in each dish, per serving.
+In all recipes, I offer the amount of calories in each dish, per serving.
 This value is conducted by various online calorie analyzers such as Verywell, happyforks and myfitnesspal.
 I am in no way a nutritionist and can offer no further advice other than how many calories are in each recipe.

 I take the total amount spent of the ingredients for the recipe and divide it by the number of suggested servings.
 Ingredients and most of the time always bought from UK Supermarkets.
 I assume all ingredients need to be bought apart from olive oil and salt & pepper.
 These values are merely estimates and provided just for guidance.

 How do I bookmark a recipe to come back to it?